-Using Voice Controls on macOS Catalina
+Voice Controls in Monterey let you command your Mac — here's how!

 - Next, add your command in the When I say box.
 By default, this command is usable across all apps.

-- To restrict the command to only one app, click on the White Using pull-down menu.
+- To restrict the command to only one app, click on the While Using pull-down menu.

 - Choose the app you'd like to use with your custom command.